Making the most out of your exchange

 While it’s technically possible and 100% legal all over the world (except in Morocco as I recently found out) to have voice calls instead of video calls (which are also illegal in Morocco, believe it or not) this is something I would suggest you not do, as it creates an emotional gap between you and your partner.
 Not being able to see the other person makes it pretty much feel like one is talking to the computer screen.

-Most of the above advice for this part of the guide can be summarized as “best practices for not ruining your language exchange”, but in terms of actually making the most out of a language exchange (which is of course dependent on not ruining the exchange in the first place) what’s most important is how you ingrain the knowledge your language friend hands over to you.
+Most of the above advice for this part of the guide can be summarized as “best practices for not ruining your language exchange”, but in terms of actually making the most out of a language exchange (which is of course dependent on not ruining the exchange in the first place) what’s most important is how well you ingrain the knowledge your language friend hands over to you.
 So, when your exchange is over you shouldn’t start looking forward to the next one as much as you should try and seize the information your language friend gave you during the one that just ended.

 As a matter of fact, when the exchange is over, your learning is just starting.

 Only after your exchange will you want to take notes, but unless you type at the speed of a court reporter, you’re better off recording the session using your cellphone to be able to review the exchange in its entirety.
-Your language friend will have probably given you plenty of golden nuggets throughout the session that there’s no way you’ll be able to remember, let alone use them to learn, therefore, unless you don’t want to squeeze every drop of information given to you by your partner, use an audio recording app on your phone to record the session with.
+Your language friend will have probably given you plenty of golden nuggets throughout the session that there’s no way you’ll be able to remember, let alone use them to learn, therefore, unless you don’t want to squeeze every drop of information given to you by your partner (why would you ever), use an audio recording app on your phone to record the session with.

 To do this, I always ask my language friends if they allow me to record the audio of the session so I can review it later.
 I put emphasis on the fact that I will not be video recording, which is as unnecessary as it is creepy.
 Do never video record.